susheester/build-in-memory-task-queue/THINKING.md

 ### [05/11 2:04 PM]
 Shutdown waits until currently running tasks finish before completing.

+### [05/28 10:00 AM]
+Checked the code against the feedback that flaky_task was not reaching success state.
+Investigated and found inconsistency in retry state handling.

+### [05/31 1:30 PM]
+Fixed by aligning retry logic so that queue owns attempt tracking instead of mixing handler and queue state.

+### [05/31 3:00 PM]
+Updated THINKING.md based on feedback and debugging process.

 ## Assumptions:
 - supporting only synchronous handlers for now (did not implement async handling for now)